BuildForSDG/.github/.github/pull_request_template.md

 - [ ] I have added necessary inline code documentation
 - [ ] I have added tests that prove my fix is effective and that this feature works
 - [ ] New and existing unit tests pass locally with my changes

-## For Your Review & Feedback
-- @team-member-1-username
-- @team-member-2-username
-- @ttl-username